Where Amcache.hve is located on disk (and how to collect it)

 <image>\Windows\AppCompat\Programs\Amcache.hve.LOG2

-If you have mounted the image read-only (via Arsenal Image Mounter, FTK Imager, or losetup + mount -o ro on Linux), the path is literally the file system path under the mount point.
-AmcacheParser takes a normal file path and reads the hive without locks — no special handling needed.
+Mount read-only (Arsenal Image Mounter, FTK Imager, losetup + mount -o ro on Linux) and the path is literally the filesystem path under the mount point.
+AmcacheParser takes a normal file path and reads without locks.
+No special handling needed.

 Volume Shadow Copies#

-On a workstation that has been running for months, you may find multiple copies of Amcache.hve inside Volume Shadow Copies.
-Each shadow copy is a point-in-time snapshot of the volume, and each contains its own snapshot of Amcache.hve and its logs.
+On a workstation that has been running for months, you usually find multiple copies of Amcache.hve inside Volume Shadow Copies.
+Each shadow is a point-in-time snapshot of the volume, and each contains its own snapshot of Amcache.hve and its logs.

-For an investigation where you suspect anti-forensics tampering of the live hive, always check the shadow copies.
-They are mounted at paths like:
+For investigations where you suspect anti-forensics tampering of the live hive, always check shadows.
+They mount at paths like:

 \\?\GLOBALROOT\Device\HarddiskVolumeShadowCopy1\Windows\AppCompat\Programs\Amcache.hve